-A functional assessment is usually carried out by a Psychologist or other behaviour specialist in collaboration with parents/ family carers or primary carers.
-How you access this service will vary in different parts of the UK, but your GP or Social

-Worker will advise you.
+A functional assessment is usually carried out by a psychologist or other behaviour specialist in collaboration with parents/ family carers or primary carers.
+How you access this service will vary in different parts of the UK, but your GP or Social Worker will advise you or you can search on the UK Society for Behaviour Analysts' website for a Behaviour Support Practitioner.